At The Regis School students are expected to wear the school uniform outlined below.

 Make-up and Nails

 A light, non offensive make up is permitted.
-Excessive make up is not permissible, including heavy black eye make-up.
-Nail varnish /false nails are not permitted.
+Excessive make up is not permissible, including heavy black eye make-up/eyebrow make-up.
+All make up must be subtle. false nails are not permitted.
+Nail varnish must be subtle.

 Chewing gum is not permitted at any time on the school site.
 Students found chewing will be disciplined under the school behaviour policy which may include a formal detention.